coralogix/workshops/workshops/otel/ecs-fargate-demo/readme.md

    - Metrics & Traces: Utilize the Amazon Systems Manager Parameter Store for your OpenTelemetry (OTel) Collector configurations as described in the documentation.

+5. **Application**:

-5. **Application**: This demo uses a tracegenerator container for .NET.
-The demo app is a .NET 6 linux container from our workshop [here] (https://github.com/YonghuiCho/workshops/tree/master/workshops/otel/dotnet6-linux)
+    - The .NET version of the template uses a tracegenerator container for .NET from our workshop [here] (https://github.com/YonghuiCho/workshops/tree/master/workshops/otel/dotnet6-linux)
+    - The Java version of the template uses a Java app from our [microservices workshop] (https://github.com/YonghuiCho/workshops/tree/master/workshops/otel/microservices-demo/java).

 ## Usage